Assistant Director of Innovation, Research & Instruction

 Former corporate bankruptcy partner, current law librarian

 I practiced corporate bankruptcy for 10 years and now teach legal research and legal technology as a librarian.
 I’m also a huge advocate for open access to legal information and am on the board at Free Law Project, so enjoy exploring what's possible with open data.
-I'm fascinating by the Legal Quants project because I had *so many* of these little ideas when I was practicing, where I could never find quite the right piece of software.
+I'm fascinated by the Legal Quants project because I had *so many* of these little ideas when I was practicing, where I could never find quite the right piece of software.

 Women talkin’ ‘bout AI